PradeepCodes38/Terraform/DAY-4/README.md

-# variables, Input, Outputs, Providers, Resources and Modules in Terraform
+# Variables, Input, Outputs, Providers, Resources and Modules in Terraform